tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/播放器 SDK 文档/超级播放器 Web V3_intl_en.md

-This document describes the we superplayer of VOD, which can be quickly integrated with your own web applications through flexible APIs to implement video playback.
+This document describes the web superplayer of VOD, which can be quickly integrated with your own web applications through flexible APIs to implement video playback.
 This document is intended for developers who have a basic knowledge of JavaScript.

 ## Overview of Capabilities
 The VOD superplayer implements video playback via the HTML5 `<video>` tag and Flash.
 It enables a browser that does not support video playback natively to play back videos, delivering a unified video experience across platforms.
 In addition, it features hotlink protection and DRM-encrypted playback with the aid of the VOD service.